ncharchut/snappa-groupme-leaderboard/README.md

 - [x] Additional functionalities (e.g. mugs/sinks per game)
 - [ ] Scripts
   - [ ] Script for creating GroupMe bot.
-  - [ ] Script for downloading/setting up/deploying Heroku App.
+  - [ ] Script for downloading/setting up/deploying Heroku App and CLI tools.
   - [ ] Script for pushing/defining any remaining configuration variables.
+  - [ ] Script that does all of the above in one go.
 - [ ] Update README with how to deploy easily.

 ## Setup Locally